 As with any piece of detailed drawing, eyes can prove difficult at times.
 There are so many facets to consider and it can seem an insurmountable task.
 Don’t fret, it isn’t really.
 You just have to break the whole process down to a series of relatively simple tasks.

 The first thing to do is to look past the eye, to the shapes and tones.
 It is these that will create both realism and emotion in your drawings.
-All of us need inspiration at times, and my first piece of advice would be to collect as many photographs sketches and drawings of as many different eyes as you can.
+All of us need inspiration at times.
+My first piece of advice would be to collect as many sketches and drawings of different eyes as you can.

-Look at and draw different eyes from the reference material you have collected, you will begin to see how those shapes can help you create more lifelike and expressive drawings.
-This will bring your artwork to life.
+Look at and draw different eyes from the reference material you have collected.
+You will begin to see how those shapes can help you create more lifelike and expressive drawings.
+Doing this will bring your artwork to life.
 The eyes are the windows to the soul, and time spent here can make any drawing a pleasure.

-Scroll down for more eye drawing inspiration.
+Scroll down for more eye drawing ideas and inspiration.

 Browse our selection of art related tutorials, ideas, and inspiration.